Felidae (novel)

 Felidae is a 1989 crime fiction novel by the German-Turkish writer Akif Pirinçci.
 The main character is a cat named Francis who investigates the murders of several cats in a big city in Germany.
 There are eight books in the Felidae series: Felidae, Felidae II (also known as Felidae on the Road or, in the original German version, Francis), Cave Canem, Das Duell, Salve Roma!, Schandtat, Felipolis and Göttergleich, of which only Felidae, Felidae II, and Felidae V: Salve Roma! have been translated into English.

-Although being primarily a work of crime fiction, the Felidae series discuss many contemporary ethical problems and philosophical questions, such as the relationship between mankind and animals and the idea of superior races within species.
-Thus, the Felidae series can be considered complex and multi-layered.